SAP/spartacus-docs/_pages/fsa/features/user-request-framework/fsa-configurable-fnol-process.md

 **Note**: This trail has been written for and tested on the 4.0 version of the FSA Spartacus libraries.

-Financial Services Accelerator offer several trails to help you get more familiar with some of the features.
+Financial Services Accelerator offers several trails to help you get more familiar with some of the features.
-The Customized FNOL Process trail demonstrates how to create a new user request process in Financial Services Accelerator, using as an example the First Notice of Loss process for Travel Insurance.
+The Customized FNOL Process Trail demonstrates how to create a new user request process in Financial Services Accelerator, using as an example the First Notice of Loss (FNOL) process for Travel Insurance.

-The process of creating a custom FNOL process is almost fully configurable in the Backoffice.
+Making a custom FNOL process is almost fully available from the Backoffice.
 The last step, however, in which you enable your Backoffice-configured process to be seen and tested on the storefront, needs to be done in the FSA Spartacus application itself.

-The purpose of this document is to provide those final instructions and show how the newly created FNOL process for travel insurance can look like on the storefront.
+The purpose of this document is to provide those final instructions and show how the newly created FNOL process for Travel Insurance can look like on the storefront.

 ***